Zoombombing: Responses

+Zoombombings would frequently make the local news for how disruptive they are.

-Zoombombing has caused a number of problems for schools and educators, with unwanted participants posting lewd content to interrupt learning sessions.
+The trolling has caused a number of problems for schools and educators, with unwanted participants posting lewd content to interrupt learning sessions.
 Some schools had to suspend using video conferencing altogether.
 The University of Southern California called Zoombombing a type of trolling and apologized for "vile" events that interrupted "lectures and learning."
 Zoombombing has prompted colleges and universities to publish guides and resources to educate and bring awareness to their students and staff about the phenomenon.
 Zoombombing has left online lectures vulnerable to the intrusion of people looking to inflict harm.
 These crimes have brought attention not only to the lack of security on videoconferencing platforms, but also the lack in the universities.
 According to an article from The Guardian, the University of Warwick, in the midst of a rape-chat scandal, received criticisms for its weak cybersecurity.

 Zoombombing affected twelve-step programs such as Alcoholics Anonymous and Narcotics Anonymous and other substance abuse and addiction recovery programs who were forced to switch to online meetings.
 Concerns arise from causing undue stress to an already vulnerable population and video recording which can break anonymity.
 Some bombers reference the drug-of-choice for recovery members, such as alcohol, in an attempt to emotionally trigger the participants of the meeting.

 The problem reached such prominence that the United States Federal Bureau of Investigation (FBI) warned of video-teleconferencing and online classroom hijacking, which it called "Zoom-bombing."
 The FBI advised users of teleconferencing software to keep meetings private, require passwords or other forms of access control such as "waiting rooms" to limit access only to specific people, and limiting screen-sharing access to the meeting host only.
 Given the number of incidents of Zoombombing, New York's attorney general initiated an inquiry into Zoom's data privacy and security policies.
 U.S. Senator Sherrod Brown (D-OH) asked the Federal Trade Commission to investigate into the matter, accusing Zoom of engaging in deceptive practices regarding user privacy and security.